SNAP Benefits in Kansas: How to Apply and Qualify

 Manage your SNAP Benefits and Get Cashback with Benny

-Benny is a free app that helps you see your EBT balance in real-time.
-You can also get cash back on eligible purchases at stores like Target, Walmart, Kroger, and Costco.
+Benny is a free app that helps you track your EBT balance in real-time and get cashback on eligible purchases at stores like Target, Walmart, Kroger, and Costco.

 To get started, link your EBT card to the app.
 After you make a purchase, scan your receipt with Benny to receive cashback on SNAP-eligible items.